HoushCE29/cliform/readme.md

 Finally, an application typically has user interaction.
 For CLI applications, this is in the form of a user's keyboard input.
 User input can be piped into Java code by referencing the method that will handle it.
 The name of the method should be wrapped in square brackets: `[doHandleInput]`.
 If the user input potentially contains sensitive information like a password, the method name should be prefixed with the bang ( `!` ) character: `[!handleReadPassword]`.
 The method this references can return any type, but in order to control form flow (e.g. go to another form, re-prompt, exit, etc.), it should return an instance of `FormAction`.
-The inputs to the method can only be `Map<String, String>` (the variable-value map), `String` (the user input), or `Console` (the console object being printed to).
+The inputs to the method can only be `Map<String, Object>` (the variable-value map), `String` (the user input), or `Console` (the console object being printed to).
 If the square bracket characters need to be escaped, simple wrap it in block-variable notation: `${[}`.

 A simple login example: